developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/mgmt/index.md

 ### Dashboard

 The dashboard is accessible to administrators and managers, displaying device categories based on device status, along with statistics for each category.
 For administrators, the dashboard can be displayed for any site selected in the site list, including All Devices (across all sites) or Unassigned Devices.
 For managers, the dashboard displays information based on the site their device is assigned to.
 If the manager device is not assigned to a particular site, the dashboard displays information based on all unassigned devices.

-<br><br>
-Dashboard categories:
+<p>Dashboard categories:</p>

-- **Total Devices –** displays the total number of devices being tracked within the particular site.
+* **Total Devices –** displays the total number of devices being tracked within the particular site.
 If **All Devices** is selected instead of a particular site, the total number of devices reflects the devices across all sites.
 If **Unassigned Devices** is selected, the total number of devices reflects the devices that are not assigned to any site. <br>
   <!-- -->

 Device status:

-- **To Be Found –** filters devices designated To Be Found where action has not been taken to initiate the search for these devices.
+* **To Be Found –** filters devices designated To Be Found where action has not been taken to initiate the search for these devices.
-- **Being Found –** filters devices that are actively being searched.
+* **Being Found –** filters devices that are actively being searched.
 Triggered when a user initiates a device search.
-- **Found –** filters devices that were successfully found after a search.
+* **Found –** filters devices that were successfully found after a search.
 Triggered when a user indicates the device is found.
-- **Cannot Find –** filters devices that could not be found after a search was conducted.
+* **Cannot Find –** filters devices that could not be found after a search was conducted.
-- **Decommissioned –** filters devices that are designated as decommissioned.
+* **Decommissioned –** filters devices that are designated as decommissioned.
 These devices are not in the active device pool, the collection of devices with active server communication.
 <br>
 <p>Device battery states:</p>

-- **Low Battery –** filters devices that have reached the low power threshold of 15% remaining battery or lower, requiring attention to be charged prior to battery depletion.
+* **Low Battery –** filters devices that have reached the low power threshold of 15% remaining battery or lower, requiring attention to be charged prior to battery depletion.
-- **Charging –** filters devices that are powered on and in the charging state.
+* **Charging –** filters devices that are powered on and in the charging state.
-- **Discharging –** filters devices that are powered on and discharging.
+* **Discharging –** filters devices that are powered on and discharging.
 <br>

-Device connection states:
+<p>Device connection states:</p>

-- **Never Connected –** filters devices that are registered but never connected to the server.
+* **Never Connected –** filters devices that are registered but never connected to the server.
-- **Disconnected –** filters devices that have connected to the server but are no longer connected due to no communication with the server for approximately 12 minutes.
+* **Disconnected –** filters devices that have connected to the server but are no longer connected due to no communication with the server for approximately 12 minutes.
 <br>
 <!-- -->